gfaden/quadruped/README.md

   line 6:  passwd xxxxxx

-Tap on `S` in circle icon to right of the directory entry.
+Tap on the `S` circle icon to the right of the directory entry.

-Select `Update` and wait for the spinning arrow to finish.
+Select `Update` and wait for the spinning arrow to complete.

-Tap on directory name to show its contents.
+Tap on the directory name to verify its contents.

 ## Running on iPad or iPhone

-Switch to the iOS `Settings` app and and join the WiFI SSID:
+Power on the robot, then switch to the iOS `Settings` app and join the WiFI SSID:
   `Freenove Quadrupod Robot`

 Switch back to `Touch Code Pro`